-His first SOLO album Os Pássaros estão estragados (2015) was listed record of the year by critic Rui Eduardo Paes.
+His first album Os Pássaros estão estragados is considered one of the 75 essential made in Portugal jazz records by critic Rui Eduardo Paes.